meet the artist: janet wood

 Janet is a singer/songwriter and choir leader.
 Her approach springs from her belief that everyone can sing if given the confidence and the opportunity.
 She also enjoys helping people to write and perform their own songs.
 And she loves harmony and exploring new and creative ways to blend voices into something communal.

-Janet has been delivering work with darts for an amazing 28 years!
+Janet has been delivering work with darts for over an amazing 28 years!
 She started with a freelance project at Doncaster Women’s Centre, leading a women’s singing and songwriting group.
-She also started Quirky Choir when we opened The Point, and they celebrated their 20th anniversary last year.
+She also started Quirky Choir when we opened The Point, and they celebrated their 20th anniversary in 2019.

 One of Janet’s favourite memories with darts is from a project way back in around 1995, when we worked with various groups in Rossington, creating a Rossington Songbook, a lovely performance and a festival.
 Janet worked with Ian McMillan to do lots of songwriting with different groups, including one with members of the local writers’ group, in particular two really creative women called Hilda and Sheila.
 She says: